Loyola University > School of Law > Current Students > Resources > Competitions > National Moot Court Competition Teams

 - Chicago Bar Association Moot Court Competition

-- Evans A. Evans Constitutional Law Moot Court Competition Team
+- Evan A. Evans Constitutional Law Moot Court Competition Team

 - Houston Invitational Moot Court Competition